Leonte Răutu: Ștefan Gheorghiu Academy

-In February 1970, Răutu was officially recommended for membership of the new Academy of Social and Political Sciences, formed by Constantinescu—one of the old Stalinist to be inducted, he served there alongside non-communists such as Daicoviciu, Mihai Berza, and Henri H. Stahl; both he and Constantinescu attempted "a sort of modernization of party propaganda", aimed at getting youth interested in Marxism-Leninism.
 Răutu had by then shown personal initiative in interpreting the party line and even anticipated Ceaușescu's ideological permutations.
 After the July Theses of 1971 put a stop to liberalization and introduced the more repressive phase of national communism, he welcomed Ceaușescu's commands as "a model in Marxist-Leninist analysis" and the subjugation of culture to political economy as "an active, revolutionary, attitude"; he also informed the party that the time had come for himself to reexamine his past and determine his own "mistakes".
-In late 1972, he supported and obtained a ban on Liviu Ciulei's production of the The Government Inspector, which he and other party men regarded as too forward, following a negative report from Baranga.
-Ciulei himself argued that his work was only targeted because of a "showdown" between Răutu and fellow party boss Dumitru Popescu-Dumnezeu—since the latter had actively promoted the play.
+In late 1972, he supported and obtained a ban on Liviu Ciulei's production of The Government Inspector, which he and other party men regarded as too forward, following a negative report from Baranga.
+Ciulei himself argued that his work was only targeted because of a "showdown" between Răutu and Popescu-Dumnezeu—since the latter had actively promoted the play.
+Niculescu-Mizil was Răutu and Iliescu's successor at the Agitprop section, which now ran a more covert form of censorship.

-Niculescu-Mizil was Răutu's first replacement at the Agitprop section, which now ran a more covert form of censorship.
-At the lavishly furnished and overbudgeted Gheorghiu Academy, Răutu set up a "Laboratory for Research into Contemporary Historical Progress", dedicated to defending communist dogma against "the illusion of technocracy".
+Răutu moved on to the lavishly furnished and overbudgeted Gheorghiu Academy, where Mihail Oișteanu was already serving as a teaching cadre.
+Here, Răutu set up a "Laboratory for Research into Contemporary Historical Progress", dedicated to defending communist dogma against "the illusion of technocracy".
 Tismăneanu argues that this think tank was merely "bizarre"; he describes Răutu's theories as "clichés" or "platitudes".
-Literary scholar Nicolae Manolescu recalls catching a glimpse of Răutu in the seaside resort of Neptun, at some point in the mid 1970s.
+In April 1973, Răutu went to East Germany, speaking at an international conference which marked 125 years since The Communist Manifesto.
+In early September of that year, he attended a meeting of communist-party schools convened by Jan Fojtík and Ladislav Hrzal in Prague; in November, he was in Paris, a guest of the Institut Maurice Thorez.
+Literary scholar Nicolae Manolescu recalls catching a glimpse of him in the seaside resort of Neptun, at some point in the mid 1970s.
 He "was sitting in a deckchair, reading French and American magazines.
-Even back when he was head of agitprop, Leonte Răutu, the intelligent and cultured an that he was, had access to all sources of cultural information that so many Romanian intellectuals could only long for."
+Even back when he was head of agitprop, Leonte Răutu, the intelligent and cultured man that he was, had access to all sources of cultural information that so many Romanian intellectuals could only long for."
 As rector, Răutu presented the communist leader with a Ph.D. in Politics on Ceaușescu's 60th birthday in January 1978.
 At that stage Răutu was assigned to the Party and State Committee which organized the 15th International Congress of Historical Sciences (Bucharest, 1980), which Ceaușescu intended to use for broadcasting Dacianist theories.